 Katie Meyers grew up in Evanston, Illinois where she was a member of the Evanston Dance Ensemble.
 She has had the great pleasure to train, perform, and teach in many cities throughout the country and the world.
 She has always had a great appreciation for the ability movement has to connect people without words.

-In High School she taught dance in Nicaragua through an exchange program.
-She was a teacher’s assistant at her local dance studio.
-She taught dance classes catered to developmentally disabled children, and her senior thesis project was teaching dance at an after school program in a low-income neighborhood in Chicago.
+In high school she taught dance in Nicaragua through an exchange program.
+In addition, Katie served as a teacher’s assistant at her local dance studio.
+She also taught dance classes catered to developmentally disabled children, and her senior thesis project was teaching dance at an after school program in a low-income neighborhood in Chicago.
 Through this project she researched the impact after school program’s have on at risk youth as well as the benefits dance training brings to one’s overall education.

 Katie is committed to bringing communities together through movement, as well as inspiring all to enhance their relationship to themselves through their bodies.